 - Lower heat to medium and add in chicken broth and heavy cream.
-Whisk these togther and add in white pepper.
 Is your chicken broth salty?
-If no sodium add in a little salt for seasoning here.
+If no sodium add in a little salt for seasoning to taste.

 - The recipe needs 1/2 teaspoon of xanthan gum but for sprinkling I recommend you use 1/4 teaspoon at a time to make it easier.
 Start whisking, slowly sprinkle xanthan gum into the mix.
 When you have sprinkled 1/2 teaspoon stop there.
 Continue whisking for another minute or two and you'll notice the sauce thickening.
 Allow it time to thicken.
 Your arm may get a little tired.

 - Place chicken fried steak on a plate and top with gravy, serve immediately

 Troubleshooting & Helpful Recipe Tips

 - Pan too hot or too cold, what to look for is a light sizzle.
 The steak needs to fry but not out of control.
 The oil should be just hot enough to fry the steak slowly.
 This is due to the breading cooking super fast.
 Taking it slow will ensure everything cooks properly.